 At once-a-week classes, Darby's Dancers learn all types of dance in a fun, encouraging atmosphere.
 Dancers in the program gain confidence, coordination, strength and lifelong friends, all while feeling like a star.
 DD also provides volunteer opportunities for teens.
 Our youth volunteers learn important lessons in responsibility and friendship by providing one-on-one assistance to a special needs dancer.

 DD classes are taught by volunteer dance instructors and take place in donated studio space.
-The charitable contributions of youth volunteers, dance instructors, community dance studios and local businesses allow DD to provide dance classes, supplies and costumes to dancers with special needs at no cost to their parents.
+The charitable contributions of youth volunteers, dance instructors, community dance studios and local businesses allow DD to provide dance classes, supplies and costumes to dancers with special needs.

 Darby Emma Jones (1999-2013) was born to Patrick and Valerie Jones of Huntsville, Alabama.
 Born with Down syndrome, a heart defect and leukemia, Darby lived a life full of passion, kindness, bravery, optimism, perseverance and loyalty.
 She never met a person she did not like.
 She saw no differences in people regardless of their age, race, appearance, or disability.
 Darby was an avid dancer, musician, reader and writer.
 She never had a bad day, despite her challenges.